-Now I urge you, brethren, by our Lord Jesus Christ and by the love of the Spirit, to strive together with me in your prayers to God for me, (Rom 15:30)
+30Now I urge you, brethren, by our Lord Jesus Christ and by the love of the Spirit, to strive together with me in your prayers to God for me, Rom 15:30

-Do you view praying for the brethren as a vital way to encourage?
+❖ Do I view praying for the brethren as a vital way to encourage?

-- Speaking the truth in love
+Speaking the truth in love

-as a result, we are no longer to be children, tossed here and there by waves and carried about by every wind of doctrine, by the trickery of men, by craftiness in deceitful scheming; but speaking the truth in love, we are to grow up in all aspects into Him who is the head, even Christ, (Eph 4:14-15)
+14as a result, we are no longer to be children, tossed here and there by waves and carried about by every wind of doctrine, by the trickery of men, by craftiness in deceitful scheming; 15but speaking the truth in love, we are to grow up in all aspects into Him who is the head, even Christ, Eph 4:14-15

-\ Do you speak the Word of truth to the brethren?
+❖ Do I speak the Word of truth to the brethren?

-- Providing for physical needs
+Providing for physical needs

-If a brother or sister is without clothing and in need of daily food, and one of you says to them, "Go in peace, be warmed and be filled," and yet you do not give them what is necessary for their body, what use is that?
-(James 2:15-16)
+15If a brother or sister is without clothing and in need of daily food, 16and one of you says to them, "Go in peace, be warmed and be filled," and yet you do not give them what is necessary for their body, what use is that?
+James 2:15-16

-Do you love in word and deed?
+❖ Do I love in word and deed?